QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 # Use Deploy Tool to Start Clusters

 Here we provide a deploy tool based on pre-built Docker image.
-With this tool you can build and start a private QuarkChain network in one line command.
+With this tool you can deploy multiple clusters to build and start a private QuarkChain network in one line command.

-NOTE with this tool at most one Slave service can be deployed per host, but there is no limitation for Shard number.

 It is encouraged that you build your own deploy scripts or tools, especially if you prefer different service distribution among hosts.
 You can also build your own Docker image, starting from [this Dockerfile](../Dockerfile), or if you are interested in build everything without Docker, start from [here](../../../README.md#development-setup).

+NOTE with this tool at most one Slave service can be deployed per host, but there is no limitation for Shard number.

-NOTE it is better to run deployer in the same LAN with the hosts you plan to deploy a cluster, because some file copy work will be done across network during the deploy process.
+NOTE it is recommended to run deployer in the same LAN with the hosts you plan to deploy a cluster, because some file copy work will be done across network during the deploy process.

+## System Requirements

+To use deployer to run Docker image, it is required for the hosts that:

+    a) Ubuntu 18.04,
+    b) root account is enabled, and
+    c) Docker version >= 18.09.7.

 ## Run Docker Image